UW-Madison Box - Collaboration

 In Box, permissions are generally set using access levels, which essentially equate to "roles".
 Each one of these roles entails a specific set of actions that a user with that access level can perform.

-For a breakdown of the actions that can be performed by users who are granted these various access levels, please see: UW-Madison Box - Collaborator Permissions
+For a breakdown of the actions that can be performed by users who are granted these various access levels, please see: Understanding Collaborator Permission Levels

 In addition to user-based enterprise Box accounts, UW-Madison Box also offers the option to request a project directory for long-term group collaboration.
 For more information on how project directories work and how you can request one, please see: UW-Madison Box - Project Directories